hard-nett/docs/overview/getting-started.md

 Faster Sync ==> Less Developer Friction

-Less Developer Friction ==> More Osmosis
+Less Developer Friction ==> More Terp Network

-Thank you for supporting a healthy blockchain network and community by running an Osmosis node!
+Thank you for supporting a healthy blockchain network and community by running an Terp-Network node!